 Description: Language evaluation criteria.
 Describing syntax and semantics.
 Tools for constructing lexical and syntactical analyzers.
 Names, bindings, type checking, and scopes.
 Data types.
 Expressions and the assignment statement.
 Statement-level control structures.
 Subprograms.
 Abstract data types.
 Concurrency.
 Exception handling.
 Functional programming languages.
 Logic programming languages.
 Credit units: 3, Prerequisite: CS 201.

 Text Book: Robert W. Sebesta, Concepts of Programming Languages, Global Edition, 11/E, Pearson.
-Link to publisher
+Link to the publisher

-There will be only one makeup exam, which can be taken only by those who have missed any of the midterm of final exams due to officially reported health problems.
-No make up examinations will be given for quizzes.
-10 points (out of 100) will be deducted from the grade of a homework for every day of late submission.
+There will be only one makeup exam for the midterm and one makeup exam for the final exam, which can be taken only by those who have missed the corresponding exam due to officially reported health problems.
+No makeup examinations will be given for quizzes.

 The Minimum Requirement to be able to take the Final Exam:

 In order to be able take the final exam a student must earn at least

 20% on the average of homework assignments.

 Students who do not satisfy this condition will receive an FZ grade.

 In order to pass the course, a student must earn at least 20% in the final exam.
 Any student who takes the final exam, but earns less than 20%, will get F. Any student who is allowed to take the final exam but did not take it will get FX.

 Programming Languages Popularity Contests: